Rules Configuration

 Complete Example

-Just to illustrate the high level of customization that the plugin supports, here is an example of advanced options for the boundaries/element-types rule:
+Just to illustrate the high level of customization that the plugin supports, here is an example of advanced options for the boundaries/dependencies rule:

 export default [{